xuannguyen2k4/xuannguyen2k4/README.md

 # $xuannguyen
 ## 💫Something About Me :
   Hi there!
-My name is Xuan, you can call me Spring hihi.
+My name is Xuan, you can call me Spring.
 My proverb that i like: "A little everyday goes a long way".
 I think Life Long Learning is interesting.

 ## 💻Tech Stack